shes-a-rebel/boxcutter/README.md

 ## Known Issues

 Drawful and Fibbage, from the original Jackbox Party Pack, do not load correctly.
 They are not shown within the utility as a result.

-## License

-Box Cutter is released under the MIT license and is copyright 2023 shes_a_rebel (LGG).

-The license text is located within [the project repository](https://github.com/shes-a-rebel/boxcutter/blob/main/LICENSE).

-The developer claims no ownership of any and all art assets located within the `images/branding` and `images/tiles` directories and their subdirectories.